tanmay-pro/Tamayo/README.md

 npm install/
 npm start
 ```
+Preferrably use v17 of NodeJs.
+Incase you are using some other version of NodeJS and facing errors with peer dependencies, try `npm install @material-ui/core`.
 If getting reference errors (example: BigInt is not defined), try using an updated version of nodeJS (using nvm is a quick solution).

 Navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.